 In 1984, Lionel Scott pleaded guilty to third-degree assault in Minnesota.
-In so doing, he admitted on the record that he personally inflicted great bodily harm on another by touching a harm or hot iron to the face of another person, leading to a mark that was still visible four months later.
+In so doing, he admitted on the record that he personally inflicted great bodily harm on another by touching hot iron to the face of another person, leading to a mark that was still visible four months later.

 In 1999, he was convicted of six sex offenses in California and the San Diego Superior Court judge looked at the elements of the Minnesota offense and the plea colloquy in which Scott admitted to certain conduct.
-The judge did not look any further into the Minnesota conviction, i.e. at any disputed facts.
+The judge did not look any further into the Minnesota conviction, i.e., at any disputed facts.
 The judge in San Diego determined that the Minnesota conviction was a “serious felony” and thus a prior strike offense under the Three Strikes law.